GoogleChrome/developer.chrome.com/site/en/docs/devtools/dom/index.md

 1. In the **Elements** panel, right-click `<li>Nana</li>` and select **Duplicate element** from the drop-down menu.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/UJUiPt3gSSjVlQ9uyYmZ.png", alt="Duplicate element highlighted in drop-down", width="260", height="474" %}
+   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/u3iK5J8RvHmLY4G6OfJe.png", alt="The Duplicate element option highlighted in the drop-down.", width="800", height="663" %}

 1. Return to the page.
 The list item has been instantly duplicated.